-2.1 Location
+1. Location

-The Bowen Hills Urban Development Area (UDA) is approximately 108 hectares in area and located approximately three kilometres north of Brisbane's CBD at the point of convergence of Brisbane's main northern arterials and railway lines.

-It is also a convience point for major tunnel projects.
-It has easy access to Brisbane Airport and Australia TradeCoast (ATC) and is located close to employment nodes such as the Royal Brisbane and Women's Hospital, Fortitude Valley and Newstead.
+Bowen Hills Urban Development Area (UDA) is approximately 108 hectares in area and located approximately three (3) kilometres north of Brisbane's CBD at the point of convergence of Brisbane's main northern arterials and railway lines.
+It is also the main emergence point of major tunnel projects.
+It has easy access to Brisbane Airport and Australia TradeCoast (ATC) and is located close to employment nodes such as the Royal Brisbane Hospital, Fortitude Valley and Newstead.

-The UDA is bounded by Bowen Bridge Road and Enoggera Creek to the west, the Mayne Rail Yards and Breakfast Creek to the north, Water Street and St Pauls Terrace to the south and Breakfast Creek, Cintra Road and Markwell Street to the east.
-The boundaries of the Bowen Hills UDA are shown on Map 1.
+The UDA is bounded by Bowen Bridge Road and Enoggera Creak to the west, the Mayne Rail Yards and Breakfast Creek to the north, Water Street and St Pauls Terrace to the south and Breakfast Creek, Cintra Road and Markwell Street to the east.
+The boundaries of the Bowen Hills UDA are shown on MAP 1.
+FIGURE 1 shows a view looking south over the Bowen Hills UDA towards the city.